 Perhaps most importantly, stop complaining.
 What do you gain by complaining?
 You certainly do not attract others.
 Most people don’t want to be around those who complain.
 You can’t change the situation by whining.
 You don’t make any progress or improve your circumstances by moaning and groaning.
 I can’t think of one positive result that comes from complaining.

 Begin to Enjoy Doing What You Don’t Enjoy

 If you find yourself struggling to keep a positive attitude at your job, begin to enjoy doing what you don’t currently enjoy.
 Make it fun.
 Look for the positives.
 Look at how you can grow yourself through what would normally be unpleasant experiences.
 People’s respect grows for a person who has a positive attitude when it would be easy to have the opposite.

-So, let me ask you to be honest with yourself and evaluate your attitude.
-If your family, friends and co-workers were to describe your attitude, what would they say?
-Starting NOW, I want to challenge you to become aware of your attitude and it’s affect on your life and those around you.
+So let me ask you to be honest with yourself and evaluate your attitude.
+If your family, friends, and co-workers were to describe your attitude, what would they say?
+Starting NOW, I want to challenge you to become aware of your attitude and its effect on your life and those around you.

 To read part 2 click here